Nana Akua Owusu Afriyie

-Nana Akua Owusu Afriyie (born 3 September 1969) is a Ghanaian politician and a member of the New Patriotic Party.
+Nana Akua Owusu Afriyieh (born 3 September 1969) is a Ghanaian politician and a member of the New Patriotic Party.
+She is currently Ghana's Deputy Ambassador to China.
 She was the Member of Parliament for Ablekuma North constituency.

 Early life and education

-Owusu Afriyie was born on 3 September 1969 in Saltpond, Central Region.
+Owusu Afriyieh was born on 3 September 1969 in Saltpond, Central Region.
 She holds a diploma in Management Studies from the University of Cape Coast.